guzzle/guzzle/README.md

 [![Build Status](https://secure.travis-ci.org/guzzle/guzzle.png?branch=master)](http://travis-ci.org/guzzle/guzzle)

-Guzzle is a PHP HTTP client that makes it easy to work with HTTP/1.1 and takes the pain out of consuming web services.
+Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and super simple to integrate with web services.

+- Manages things like persistent connections, represents query strings as collections, simplifies sending streaming POST requests with fields and files, and abstracts away the underlying HTTP transport layer.
+- Can send both synchronous and asynchronous requests using the same interface without requiring a dependency on an event loop.
+- Pluggable HTTP adapters allows Guzzle to integrate with any method you choose for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like `React <http://reactphp.org/>`_, etc.).
+- Guzzle makes it so that you no longer need to fool around with cURL options, stream contexts, or sockets.

 ```php
 $client = new GuzzleHttp\Client();